Best WordPress Newsletter Plugins (2026)

 Key questions to ask:

-- Are you sending simple newsletters or advanced automated campaigns?
+• Are you sending simple newsletters or more advanced automated campaigns?

-The next sections will list the best newsletter plugin for each potential use case.
+The next sections compare the best WordPress newsletter plugins for different use cases.

 WordPress Newsletter Plugins Comparison (Feature Overview)